 But because these cysts are very tiny, and not shed constantly, it's possible to get a negative result even in animals who actually have the disease.

 If your pup has the right symptoms, and has possibly been exposed to Giardia, then your vet may test your pup's stools several times over a period of a few days.
 There are also blood tests now available to test for Giardia in dogs, and these are far more accurate than testing stool samples.

 You vet will probably prescribe an antiparasitic medication for you to give your pup for about a week.

 Metronidazole shouldn't be given to dogs who are pregnant as it could cause birth defects in the unborn puppies.
 So, make sure to let your vet know if your dog is diagnosed with canine giardia and could be pregnant.

 The bad news is that these treatments don't always totally eliminate the Giardia protozoa first time around.
 This means that although your pup is feeling much better, he could still carry the disease and risk passing it on to other animals, or have a relapse later on.
 If your pup or dog has been treated for giardia and his symptoms disappear and then return again later on, take him straight back to your veterinarian!

-There are many different strains of Giardiosis, and just because your puppy has had the disease once, it doesn't rule out the possibility that he could catch a different strain another time.... but at least now you will be familiar with the symptoms, and able to recognize the problem quickly.
+There are many different strains of Giardiosis, and just because your puppy has had the disease once, it doesn't rule out the possibility that he could catch a different strain another time... but at least now you will be familiar with the symptoms, and able to recognize the problem quickly.

 Giardia in dogs are very hardy little parasites, and eliminating them from your environment can be a challenge.